-Argument Description REFERENCES Specifies that the column values are derived from column values in another table; if you do not specify column names, InterBase looks for a column with the same name as the referencing column in the referenced table ON DELETE ON UPDATE Used with REFERENCES: Changes a foreign key whenever the referenced primary key changes; valid options are: [Default] NO ACTION: Does not change the foreign key; may cause the primary key update to fail due to referential integrity checks CASCADE: For ON DELETE, deletes the corresponding foreign key; for ON UPDATE, updates the corresponding foreign key; for ON UPDATE, updates the corresponding foreign key to the new value of the primary key SET NULL: Sets all the columns of the corresponding foreign key to NULL SET DEFAULT: Sets every column of the corresponding foreign key is set to its default value in effect when the referential integrity constraint is defined; when the default for a foreign column changes after the referential integrity constraint is defined, the change does not have an effect on the default value used in the referential integrity constraint NOT NULL Specifies that a column cannot contain a NULL valueIf a table already has rows, a new column cannot be NOT NULLNOT NULL is a column attribute only DROP CONSTRAINT Drops the specified table constraint table_constraint Description of the new table constraint; constraints can be PRIMARY KEY, UNIQUE, FOREIGN KEY, or CHECK COLLATE collation Establishes a default sorting behavior for the column; see Chapter 7, "Character Sets and Collation Orders" for more information
+Argument Description ON DELETE ON UPDATE Used with REFERENCES: Changes a foreign key whenever the referenced primary key changes; valid options are: [Default] NO ACTION: Does not change the foreign key; may cause the primary key update to fail due to referential integrity checks CASCADE: For ON DELETE, deletes the corresponding foreign key; for ON UPDATE, updates the corresponding foreign key to the new value of the primary key SET NULL: Sets all the columns of the corresponding foreign key to NULL SET DEFAULT: Sets every column of the corresponding foreign key is set to its default value in effect when the referential integrity constraint is defined; when the default for a foreign column changes after the referential integrity constraint is defined, the change does not have an effect on the default value used in the referential integrity constraint NOT NULL Specifies that a column cannot contain a NULL value • If a table already has rows, a new column cannot be NOT NULL • NOT NULL is a column attribute only DROP CONSTRAINT Drops the specified table constraint table_constraint Description of the new table constraint; constraints can be PRIMARY KEY, UNIQUE, FOREIGN KEY, or CHECK COLLATE collation Establishes a default sorting behavior for the column; see Chapter 7 , " Character Sets and Collation Orders " for more information

-Description ALTER TABLE modifies the structure of an existing table.
+ALTER TABLE modifies the structure of an existing table.
 A single ALTER TABLE statement can perform multiple adds and drops.

 - A table can be altered by its creator, the SYSDBA user, and any users with operating system superuser privileges. - ALTER TABLE fails if the new data in a table violates a PRIMARY KEY or UNIQUE constraint definition added to the table.
-Dropping or altering a column fails if any of the following are true: - The column is part of a UNIQUE, PRIMARY, or FOREIGN KEY constraint - The column is used in a CHECK constraint - The column is used in the value expression of a computed column
+Dropping or altering a column fails if any of the following are true: - The column is part of a UNIQUE, PRIMARY, or FOREIGN KEY constraint - The column is used in a CHECK constraint - The column is used in the value expression of a computed column - The column is referenced by another database object such as a view

-- The column is referenced by another database object such as a view - Important When a column is dropped, all data stored in it is lost.
+When a column is dropped, all data stored in it is lost.